cetanu/dailylog/README.md

 - Opens your `$EDITOR` (defaults to `vim`) to write an entry
 - **Git commit style parsing**: First line becomes title, body after blank line
-- Saves entries with timestamps and markdown formatting to `YYYY-MM-DD.txt`
+- Saves entries with timestamps and markdown formatting to `YYYY-MM-DD.md`
 - View previous day's log entry with `dailylog previous`
 - **Log summarization**: Review and analyze logs for the past X days with statistics
 - **Git sync support**: Sync logs across devices with automatic push/pull